Skip to main content

 More Serious Withdrawal Symptoms

-In a small percentage of cases, more serious tramadol withdrawal symptoms can occur.
-These severe symptoms of withdrawal may include: [6]
+In rare cases, more serious tramadol withdrawal symptoms can occur, such as: [6]

 • Severe anxiety